When to visit the vet?

 Outlook on current research

-Craniomandibular Osteopathy (CMO) is a disease that occurs particularly in young dogs and is characterized by abnormal bone formation in the area of the mandible, skull, and occasionally the limbs.
-The exact cause of this disease has not yet been fully clarified, but it is suspected that genetic factors play a significant role.
-Many affected dogs belong to certain breeds, which supports the theory of a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..
+Craniomandibular osteopathy (CMO) is a condition that occurs particularly in young dogs and is characterized by abnormal bone formation in the lower jaw, skull, and occasionally the limbs.
+The exact cause of this condition is not yet fully understood, but it is suspected that genetic factors play a significant role.
+Many affected dogs belong to specific breeds, supporting the theory of a genetic predisposition.
 Research is currently focused on identifying specific genetic markers that may contribute to the development of CMO.